ea fc 26 gamepad vs keyboard

 Customization and Accessories

+One underrated part of the controller vs keyboard debate is customization.
 On keyboards, you can remap every single function to a key you like.
 Some players even use third-party software to create macros (though be careful—anything shady can get you banned).

 On controllers, your customization comes through hardware.
 Elite controllers let you map back paddles for quick commands, while grips and thumbstick covers can improve comfort.
 If you’re serious, these accessories can give you a real edge.